mrcloudmustache/aws-solutions-architect/database.md

   * Can promote standby to primary DB for writes
   * More expensive
 * Read replica
   *  Distributes read traffic between multiple databases
   *  Reduces load on your primary database
   *  Can promote to a standalone instance if primary DB fails
   *  Can create cross-region read replicas to reduce latency from global users
+* Auto-scaling - automatically scales store when space is low.
+Can set maximum storage limit.
 * Storage types
   * General Purpose SSD - use for a broad range of workloads, dev and test environments, 3000 iOps
   * Provisioned IOPs SSD - designed for I/O intennsive workloads, low I/O latency, consistent I/O througput, production environments, Max 16TB
   * Magnetic - Hard disk drives, not supported by some DB engines
 * RPO of 5 minutes
 * RDS events only provide operational events such as DB instance events, DB parameter group events, DB security group events, and DB snapshot even